tsc21-ic/PSI_evaluation_thesis/README.md

 - `FurtherEval`: folder that includes all code required for replicating further MC evaluation results in section 4.

 ## Prerequisites
-The code uses the statistical software `R` version 4.1.1.
+All code are implemented using the statistical software `R`, version 4.1.1.
 Additional installation of `R` packages are contained in each `R` files.